Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/03-normalization.md

 # look at the counts object
 head(cts)

-# write a function that will calculate TPM
+# write a function that will calculate CPM
 cpm <- function(counts) {
 	cpm <- c()
 	for(i in 1:length(counts)){